 For both performance periods, the role of the primary metric is to accomplish the following:

-- Reward both short-term and sustained value creation.
+- Reward both short and long-term performance.

 Two Core Approaches

 Once you have established profit as the primary metric for your short-term plan, there are essentially two approaches you can take in constructing your plan.
 One is to base it solely on profits.
 The other is to identify other key performance indicators (KPIs) you would like to introduce in addition to the profit threshold.
 Let’s look at each.

 Under this approach, a company decides that it will allocate a percentage of annual profits to employees.
 The award amount is divided among participants based on a pre-determined formula.
 Typically, payouts occur at year end, but some companies prefer to make those payments quarterly.